AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 ## Sample Reports {#samplereports}

-The **[!UICONTROL uicontrol Sample Reports]** tab to show some indicative reports which are based on sample data points.
+The **[!UICONTROL Sample Reports]** tab to show some indicative reports which are based on sample data points.
 Explore these reports to get an idea of different types of feature-rich reports that you can generate using your account data.

 ## Dashboard Reports {#DashboardReports-1}

 To view all the boards that you created, click this board tab.
-From the **[!UICONTROL uicontrol View Dashboard]** drop-down list, you can&nbsp;select the default board or a dashboard you created.
+From the **[!UICONTROL View Dashboard]** drop-down list, you can&nbsp;select the default board or a dashboard you created.

 ## Create a dashboard {#createadashboard}